So why not brighten their day with “blue gifts”?

 The Simple Bare Necessities

-With the quarantine, Mom and Dad may not be able—or want— to get out for supplies.
+Mom and Dad may not be able—or want— to go out for supplies.
 So replenish their favorites.

 - Shampoos, conditioners (Dry shampoos are helpful.)